-Similar events that happen during the year include the Melbourne International Blues Music Festival, Bellingen Global Carnival, Byron Bay Blues & Roots Festival, Pt Fairy Folk Festival and the Woodford Folk Festival however WOMADelaide is widely regarded as Australia's premier outdoor music festival and is the best in the 'world music' vein.
+Similar events that happen during the year include the Bellingen Global Carnival, Byron Bay Blues & Roots Festival, Pt Fairy Folk Festival and the Woodford Folk Festival however WOMADelaide is widely regarded as Australia's premier outdoor music festival and is the best in the 'world music' vein.
 In 2000 as part of the Olympic Arts Festival program, Hemispheres (a world music event) was held in Sydney's Centennial Park however this was a one-off.

 There is no other event exactly like WOMADelaide (in Adelaide or Australia) however globally, there are other WOMADs - they are not seen as competition.
 WOMAD NZ was held in New Plymouth outside Auckland in March 2003 and 2005, the weekend following WOMADelaide, which enabled us to share the artist costs.
-From 2007, WOMAD NZ will become annual.
+From 2007, WOMAD NZ became annual.